What is ankylosing spondylitis?

 Is there a test for ankylosing spondylitis?

-- A physical exam.
+- Perform a physical exam.

 How is ankylosing spondylitis treated?

 Although there is no cure for ankylosing spondylitis, your doctor will work with you to help manage the disease.
 The goals of treatment include:

 - Keep the disease from progressing, or slow its progress.